 Needless to say, I got the job and spent 8 years working at WordPerfect.
 My position at the company wasn't the first job I had post-graduation, but it was definitely the most significant.
-It led my life's work into the field of technology before the widespread use of personal computers, cell phones, and the Internet.
+It led to my life's work in the field of technology before the widespread use of personal computers, cell phones, and the Internet.
 I am only one of the hundreds, possibly thousands influenced for good by Steve Ashton.

-For that I am very grateful.
+For that, I am very grateful.